Nijō Castle: Fortifications

 Nijō Castle has two concentric rings of fortifications, each consisting of a wall and a wide moat.
 The outer wall has four gates, while the inner wall has two, one of them in ruins.
+Originally, there were only three gates on the outer wall, but the Minamimon ("South Gate") was built in 1915 for a visit from the emperor.
 Two corner turrets survive on the outer wall as well.
 In the southwest corner of the inner wall, there are foundations of a five-story keep, destroyed by a fire in 1750.
 The inner walls surround the Inner Ward, which contain Honmaru ("Inner Ward") Palace with its garden.
 Ninomaru ("Second Ward") Palace, the kitchens, guard house, three storehouses, and a number of gates and several gardens are located in the Outer Ward, between the two main rings of fortifications.